Hidden Winter Gems Most Tourists Miss

 Snow-covered alpine mountain range in the Dolomites viewed from a distance on a clear winter day

-Val di Funes Lower Meadows
+Val di Funes lower meadows

 Previous